What is Camp Agawak’s mission?

-Agawak has four nurses on staff that carefully monitors and oversees the health of camp at all times.
-In our infirmary campers receive regular medications there and nurses provide general health care.
+Agawak has four nurses on staff that carefully monitor and oversee the health of camp at all times.
+All prescription medication is kept securely in our infirmary and given out at designated times by our nurses.
+If needed, campers receive over the counter medications there and nurses provide general health care.
 We are blessed to be within 5 miles of the Howard Young Emergency Center, Marshfield Clinic and Ministry Health Care.

 My daughter will have her birthday at camp.
 How will she celebrate her special day?